Last Chance - Mother's Day Sale

 High doses of some supplements can have risks.
 Knowing a nutrient’s tolerable upper level (UL) intake can help you understand how much is safe.
 Sometimes, you can take a dose higher than the DV while still staying below the UL.

 Remember, supplements are meant to complement your diet.
-Dietary supplements alone are a magic cure or treatment for most health concerns.
+Dietary supplements alone are not a magic cure or treatment for most health concerns.
 At Paloma Health, we recommend you eat a nutrient-dense diet and take supplements to fill in any nutritional gaps.

 Lastly, the FDA has little to no oversight of the claims made by dietary supplement producers or the ingredients in them.
 Companies producing nutritional supplements don’t have to provide evidence to support their health claims.
 This contrasts with prescription medications, which must follow a strict process to ensure they are safe and effective.
 In addition, prescription medications must meet specific potency targets before being available to consumers.